monokal/GAZE/README.md

 ```

 #### Full deployment
-To deploy the full GAZE stack in one shot, just paste the following command in to a shell.
+To deploy the full GAZE stack in one shot, just use the following command:
 ```sh
 gaze up
 ```